About Us

 Ashley Visagie, co-founder, Bottomup Nonprofit

-Athambile Masola, Lecturer, University of Pretoria
+Athambile Masola, Lecturer, Department of Historical Studies, University of Cape Town

 Brian Lwazi Ramadiro, Dr, University of Fort Hare (UFH) and Deputy Director at Nelson Mandela Institute for Education and Rural Development